Antigen microscope view

 What?

-What liquids can we dispense, print, spot?
+What liquids can we dispense, print and spot?

 All kinds of Samples

 A broad variety of liquids, solutions and even suspensions can be dispensed with our different microdispensing technologies.
 Limit number is defined by their dynamic viscosity.
-If that is too high, the flow resistance becomes too high, and the result is a dripping tip or blocked flow path, instead of droplet ejection.
+As a rule of thumb, 50% glycerol in water (V/V), which at 20°C has dynamic viscosity of 8.36 mPas, can be considered a safe upper limit.

 The surface tension of the liquid to be dispensed plays a role too, but a less pronounced one.
 A high solvent-vapour pressure can be a problem for concentrated solutions.
 If a solid compound were dissolved, clogging caused by precipitation of it would need to be avoided.
-If a liquid that is too viscous is part of the solution, e.g. glycerol, its concentration may not become too high at the outlet of the tip by solvent evaporation.

 Of course, toxicity of the liquid, solution or suspension to be dispensed needs to be considered as well.
 Most of our customers dispense low-viscous, aqueous solutions of biomolecules, such as nucleic acids, peptides and proteins.
 However, organic solvents and other chemical molecules are being dispensed by some, too.
+Check some of our client applications.

 Typical Samples